Annie states it better than I, this appeared in the 4/18/21 SD Union Tribune

 One in 54 Americans are diagnosed with autism.
 Christopher Banks, the president of the Autism Society of America, says, “Acceptance is often one of the biggest barriers to finding and developing a strong support system.”

 Multiple autism-supporting organizations are leading a campaign to #CelebrateDifferences.
-Autism does not need to be fixed — it should be accepted.
+Autism does not need to be fixed — it should be accepted. - Listen to how autistic people want to be represented.

 Whether speaking or non-speaking, we want the agency to represent ourselves.